Are You Going Around in Circles in Your Life?

 Thus, each time you face the same challenge, situation or event in your life, you are actually viewing it from higher vantage point from which you can observe it with a greater clarity and make new free will decisions to avoid old patterns and situations that no longer serve you.

 - Recognize and identify repetitive patterns as they occur in your life.
-Look for, be aware of and acknowledge the existence of any pattern that repeats in your life whenever one should appear.
+Look for, be aware of and acknowledge the existence of any pattern that repeats in your life, whenever one should appear.
 Such repeating patterns are typically associated with one or more life lessons you came here to learn and life challenges you desire to overcome.
-Honestly and ask yourself and honestly answer questions such as “what is the lesson I need to learn?” and “what is the challenge I need to overcome with this person, event or situation?”
+Honestly and ask yourself then honestly answer questions such as “what is the lesson I need to learn?” and “what is the challenge I need to overcome with this person, event or situation?”

 - Make new positive decisions based on your observations as a neutral observer.
-After recognizing and identifying your repetitive patterns and observing them as a neutral observer from a new vantage point at a higher perspective you now can make new free will decisions based on positive actions and positive emotions.
+After recognizing and identifying your repetitive patterns and observing them as a neutral observer from a new vantage point at a higher perspective, you now can make new free will decisions based on positive actions and positive emotions.
 Ask yourself, “do I need this pattern in my life?”
 If not, start by releasing the need for it.
 Say out loud, “I release the need for having this pattern in my life.”
 Then make new positive free will decisions moving forward to avoid repeating this pattern in your life.
-Making new free will decisions allows you to avoid or alter, in a positive way, the old repetitive energetic patterns that no longer serve you.
+Making new free will decisions allows you to avoid or alter, in a positive way, the old repetitive energetic patterns that no longer serve you into new behavior patterns.
 You will transition from viewing your life on a path of going around in circles to one of following a circular path on an upward spiral to new levels of personal growth and expansion of your own consciousness.